astropy/astropy-APEs/APE0.rst

 Voting Members may and should participate in formal votes on:

 1. Adding new Voting Members
-2. Removing Voting Members
-3. Electing Coordination Committee members
+2. Electing Coordination Committee members
+3. Appointment of the Ombudsperson
+4. Removing Voting Members
-4. Removing Coordination Committee members
+5. Removing Coordination Committee members
-5. Appointment or removal of the Ombudsperson
+6. Removing the Ombudsperson
-6. Changes to this Charter
+7. Changes to this Charter
-7. Other matters for which the Coordination Committee believes a vote is appropriate.
+8. Other matters for which the Coordination Committee believes a vote is appropriate.

-The mechanism, timeline, and criteria for a decisive vote are specified in the respective sections of this document in the first six cases and by the Coordination Committee in the last case.
+The mechanism, timeline, and criteria for a decisive vote are specified in the respective sections of this document in the first seven cases and by the Coordination Committee in the last case.

 Membership